-Any personal information held by MHS or its contractors and service providers in connection with the Service is held on behalf of DSS, so that we can provide the Service.
-If MHS stops providing the Service on behalf of DSS, and DSS requests, we will transfer the information to DSS or to such contractors as DSS appoints to perform the Service.
+Any personal information held by MHS or its contractors and service providers in connection with the Service is held on behalf of the Department of Social Services, so that we can provide the Service.
+If MHS stops providing the Service on behalf of the Department of Social Services, and the Department of Social Services requests, we will transfer the information to the Department of Social Services or to such contractors as the Department of Social Services appoints to perform the Service.

-The information may be shared between MHS, DSS and with contractors and service providers engaged to provide the Service (collectively, Contracted Service Providers).
+The information may be shared between MHS, the Department of Social Services and with contractors and service providers engaged to provide the Service (collectively, Contracted Service Providers).
 Where Contracted Service Providers are engaged, they are bound by obligations of security and confidentiality and contractual measures are in place to ensure they comply with those obligations.

 De-identified information (where no one is identifiable) may also be shared with research partners.